892 words

 Today we’re talking about Helm — my go-to tool for working with Kubernetes.
 If you’ve ever suffered through manually crafting YAML files for every single service, you’re about to breathe a huge sigh of relief.

 I used to drown in those manifests and think, “Is it always going to be this painful?”
+Nope.
+Because Helm exists.

-🛠 Helm in Plain English
+Helm in Plain English#

 Imagine you buy a dresser from IKEA.
 Instead of guessing where each screw goes, you grab the instructions and have it assembled in 20 minutes - latte in hand.